ros2/rmw_connextdds/README.md

 to make applications using this type of communication more responsive.

-Since these parameters are not exposed by the ROS 2 API, users must rely on the XML-based configuration facility offered by RTI Connext DDS.
+Since these parameters are not exposed by the ROS 2 API, users must rely on the XML-based configuration facility offered by RTI Connext DDS to modify them when creating DDS entities with this API.

 The following sections provide more information about different aspects of QoS configuration applicable to `rmw_connextdds`.